jennings/dbinbox/README.md

     vagrant up

-This will start dbinbox running in a Vagrant VM.
+This will start Dropzone running in a Vagrant VM.
 The app should be available at **`http://localhost:9393`**

 The app should automatically reload each time you edit a file.